TencentBlueKing/BKDocs/EN/PaaS/DevelopTools/SaaSGuide/DevBasics/celery4x_upgrade_guide.md

         print(arg)
     ```

-18. AsyncResult 新增回调方法 then ，需要结合 gevent 模块使用。
+18. AsyncResult adds a new callback method then, which needs to be used in conjunction with the gevent module.

     ```python
     import gevent.monkey